Rally Championship (video game)

 Rally Championship is a rally video game.
-It was released for PlayStation 2 on 31 May 2002 and GameCube on 7 February 2003.
+It was released for PlayStation 2 in 2002 and GameCube in 2003.
 It is developed by Warthog Games and published by SCi.
 It is the last game in the Rally Championship series.
 The game is a sequel to the 2001 game Rally Championship Xtreme.
 It is the first game in the series not published by Europress and the first game not released on the PC.

-There are 6 different locations (Wales, Scotland, Isle of Man, United States, the Arctic and Kenya), with 4 tracks for each location.
+There are six different locations (Wales, Scotland, Isle of Man, United States, the Arctic and Kenya), with four tracks for each location.

 Reception

-Rally Championship garnered generally average reviews, and holds an averages of 64% and 63/100 on aggregate websites GameRankings and Metacritic respectively.
-GameSpy summarized that "Rally Championship simply doesn't stack up against competition like Colin McRae, particularly in the graphics department.
-It's a great sport, with a lot of subtle and demanding facets, but this only glosses the surface".
+The GameCube version received "mixed" reviews according to the review aggregation website Metacritic.
+Nintendo Power gave the European import a mixed review while the U.S. version was still in development.
+GameSpy called the GameCube version "solid", but said that it could not compete against stronger competition like Colin McRae, particularly in the graphics.
+In Japan, where the PlayStation 2 version was ported and published by Success on March 27, 2003, Famitsu gave it a score of 29 out of 40.